Hank Marvin is well respected in the guitar world for his fabulous guitar arrangements and music execution.

 The song was written by a British performer named Jerry Lordan, who had three UK Top-40 hits in 1960 but didn't record "Apache."

-The Shadows version didn't make it in America, where the group had little promotion and a lawsuit from an American R&B group also called The Shadows.
+didn't make it in America, where the group had little promotion and a

-The Ventures released their cover in 1963 and included it on albums released in 1965, '67, '71, '75, '77, '80 and '82.
-This could be the reason many believe The Ventures released the original song.
+released in 1965, '67, '71, '75, '77, '80 and '82.
+This could be the

 The Shadows recording with guitar work from Marvin is generally considered the definitive version.